 In Connecticut, your criminal records can be erased or expunged under the circumstances described below.
 If your record is eliminated, it is as though the arrest, charge, or conviction never occurred, and you can legally say that you do not have a criminal record.
 (Conn.
 Gen. Stat. § 54-142a(e)(3) (2018).)

 Your record may be erased if:

 If you believe there is a mistake on your criminal record, you may ask to have it corrected.
 To do so, you must get a copy of your record and then send a letter to the state police containing proof of the mistake.
-To request a copy of your criminal history record, visit the Connecticut Department of Safety website and complete the form titled DPS-0846-C.
+(Conn.
+Gen. Stat. § 54-142l (2018).)

 Cleaning up your criminal record can be complicated.
-To learn more about erasing or expunging criminal records in Connecticut -- and to discuss your personal circumstances -- you should contact a qualified criminal law attorney.
+To learn more about erasing or expunging criminal records in Connecticut—and to discuss your personal circumstances—you should contact a qualified criminal law attorney.
 A good lawyer can guide you each step of the way.